IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 16. Click **Set up your Search Integration**.

     By default, conversational search is not enabled when an assistant is created.
-Conversational search will take priority over general-purpose answering if both are enabled.
+Conversational search takes priority over general-purpose answering if both are enabled.
 Learn more about conversational search in watsonx <a href="https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=assistants-conversational-search" target="_blank">here</a>.

     ![](_attachments/genAILLMdefaults2.png)